How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 how to manage Google Alerts

-You can also edit an alert by clicking the link at the bottom of your email notification that says Edit this alert.
+You can also edit an alert by clicking Edit this alert at the bottom of any alert email.

-If you have a lot of Google Alerts for competitors, keywords, and more, it can be helpful to receive your Google Alerts in one email at a certain scheduled time where you can review all of the information.
-To set this up, just click the Gear icon at the top of your list of alerts.
+If you have a lot of Google Alerts for competitors, keywords, and more, it can be helpful to receive all your alerts in one email at a scheduled time.
+To set this up, click the Gear icon at the top of your list of alerts.

 Google Alerts digest